danilw/danilw.github.io/blog/nvidia_linux_gpu_video_accceleration_webbrowsers/README.md

 And when I play video in webbrowser on CPU-decoding, no GPU-acceleration - GPU stay on lowest level.

 For this 4060 GPU - max power usage by GPU is 115Watt.\
-Because GPU forced to P2 for CUDA-video-decoding, P2 is 40-60% power usage.
+Because GPU forced to P2 for CUDA-video-decoding, P2 is 40-60% power usage.\
 Means GPU just wasting about 40Watt to decode video.

+*Just waste* - I mean GPU boosted to 40-60% of performance and use 1-2% of this performance to actualy decode video, 1-2% you can see in `nvidia-settings`.

 When CPU I use is 65Watt CPU and it uses 20% of performance to decode 720p-1080p videos.\
 20% of 65Watt is 13Watt.